bayou-brogrammer/ai-go/tasks/active_context.md

 - Basic map generation with rooms/corridors is implemented.
 - Player starts in the center of the first room.
 - Player can move around using arrow keys with wall collision detection.
-- **Turn-based system with action costs is functional.** Actors take turns based on a priority queue (`TurnQueue`), and actions have associated time costs.
+- Turn-based system with action costs is functional.
+Actors take turns based on a priority queue (`TurnQueue`), and actions have associated time costs.
 Basic monster AI exists.
+- **Field of View (FOV) is now implemented.** Player can only see tiles and entities within their field of view.
+Tiles outside FOV but previously seen appear dimmed.
+- **Comprehensive color system is implemented.** Colors are now defined semantically and mapped to appropriate terminal/SDL colors.
-- Project lacks FOV, refined colors, advanced monster AI, and combat.
+- Project lacks combat, advanced monster AI, and UI elements.
 - Core documentation files are being updated to reflect the current state.

 ## Next Steps (Immediate)

-1.  **Implement Field of View (FOV):** (See `tasks/tasks_plan.md` for details)
-    - Integrate `gruid/fov`.
-    - Update `Map` struct.
+1. **Implement Basic Combat:**
+   - Define combat-related components (e.g., `Health`, `CombatStats`).
-    - Implement `ComputeFOV`.
+   - Implement `AttackAction` for bumping into monsters.
-    - Update rendering logic.
+   - Create damage calculation logic.
-2.  **Refine Colors:**
-    - Define color constants.
-    - Update rendering to use constants.
-    - Consider explored-but-not-visible color.
+   - Handle entity death.
+2. **Add Game UI:**
+   - Create message log for combat and game events.
+   - Add player stats display.
+   - Add health indicators.